Claims Started in the CRT

 - Where the event that led to the claim happened

 The other party, if they are in BC, has 14 days to reply.
-If they do nothing,
+If they do nothing, the filling party can apply for a default order.

 Other Documents to File

 The party that filed the Notice of CRT claim must also file a Certificate of Compliance within 6 months of serving the Notice of CRT claim on all the other parties if there was at least one reply.
 If the claim was for personal injury, the certificate of compliance should include all copies of medical reports and records of expenses or losses.
-If a party other than the filing party has made a person injury claim, they need to file a certificate of readiness
+If a party other than the filing party has made a person injury claim, they need to file a certificate of readiness.

 The registrar will schedule a settlement conference or trial conference after the certificate of compliance is filed.